DinoChiesa/Apigee-Java-XMLDSIG/README.md

 * If you sign a sub-tree within a document, then modify the whitespace of the sub-tree that has been signed, then validating the signature will fail.

-* But, if you sign a sub-tree within a document, then modify the SignedInfo element that denotes the thing that has been signed, for example, by inserting newlines and indents to make it more legible, validating the signature will fail.
+* If you sign a sub-tree within a document, then modify the SignedInfo element, for example, by inserting newlines and indents to make it more legible, validating the signature will fail.